-Mississauga Library (Ontario) is finalizing plans for a remodel of the Central Library.
-As part of the remodel, the Library would like to introduce automated materials handling.
-The Library's courier operation also operates out of the Central Library and the Library sought a thorough analysis of how best to implement materials handling for the Central Library operations as well as Courier operations.
+Mississauga Library (Ontario) was finalizing plans for a remodel of the Central Library which was to include automated materials handling.
+The Library's couriers operate out of the Central Library basement, while the Circulation Dept operates on the main floor.
+The Library sought a thorough analysis of how best to implement materials handling for the Central Library operations as well as Courier operations.
+Lori Ayre provided the analysis and recommendations and worked through numerous design options with the design and Library teams.
+Ayre is now working with the Library and City to procure the system.

 You are here